How Microsoft identifies malware and potentially unwanted applications

 Falsely claim to be software from Microsoft.

-Make misleading or inaccurate claims about files, registry entries, or other items on your PC.
+Make misleading or inaccurate claims about files, registry entries, or other items on your device.

-Display claims in an alarming manner about your PC's health and require payment or certain actions in exchange for fixing the purported issues.
+Display claims in an alarming manner about your device's health and require payment or certain actions in exchange for fixing the purported issues.

 Software that stores or transmits your activities or data must: